What are bonds?

-There are two ways to buy Canadian bonds: you can purchase a bond fund through your brokerage account, or you can purchase bonds directly from the issuing government or corporation by way of a financial broker.
+There are two ways to buy bonds in Canada: you can purchase a bond fund through your brokerage account, or you can purchase bonds directly from the issuing government or corporation by way of a financial broker.

 Buying a bond ETF